Hotel workers’ strike and the 2025 ASSA annual meeting – Update v6

 Quick Start Guide For Bluesky-Curious Econ Lovers

 This guide aims to help econ lovers easily join Bluesky’s growing economics community.
 The Bluesky User FAQ covers generic basics, like how to start an account.
-This guide orients you to econ-specific resources and strategies.
+Narrowing in, this blog aims to orient you quickly to econ-specific resources & strategies.

 Add Follows